-T55 FPGAs have a x32 DDR PHY interface supporting DDR3, DDR3L, LPDDR3, and LPDDR2 as well as a memory controller hard IP block.
-The DDR DRAM interface supports x16 or x32 DQ widths, depending on the package.
+Some T20 FPGAs have a x16 DDR PHY interface supporting DDR3, DDR3L, LPDDR3, and LPDDR2 as well as a memory controller hard IP block.
 The DDR PHY supports data rates up to 1066 Mbps per lane.
-The memory controller provides one 128 bit AXI bus and one 256 bit AXI bus to communicate with the FPGA core.
+The memory controller provides two 128 bit AXI buses to communicate with the FPGA core.